WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 - 15 min to research the question.
 - 10 min to structure a presentation.
 - 5 min to present.
-  - **Note:** all group members must participate in the presentation!
+  - **Note:** All group members must participate in the presentation.

 ### Question Bank